Hobart, Distance Hobart

 The Master of International Politics is offered at the Hobart campus and by distance.
 It is normally a 1 calendar year (or 3 semesters) full-time or up to 3 years (or 6 semesters) part-time program.
 Students may enrol for semester 1 or semester 2 entry.

-These course rules and specifications apply to students commencing the course in 2010 For students who commenced prior to 2010, the applicable course rules are those from the year of commencement. i.e. students who commenced in 2006 should refer to the 2006 Handbook.
+Applicable course rules and specifications are those from the year of a student commencement. i.e. students who commenced in 2014 should refer to the 2014 Handbook.

 |Course Name||Master of International Politics|